 The U.S. Outpatient Influenza-like Illness Surveillance Network (ILINet), is a collaboration with providers, state health departments, and CDC to conduct surveillance for influenza-like illness.
 ILINet providers in primary care clinics and hospitals across the state send samples collected from patients with influenza-like illness to the North Carolina State Laboratory of Public Health for testing.
 With the current COVID-19 pandemic, ILINet has been expanded to include testing for SARS-CoV-2.
 Providers are asked to submit up to 10 samples from symptomatic patients each week.
-For ILINet surveillance purposes, symptomatic ILI is defined as fever (temperature of 100°F [37.8°C] or greater) and a cough and/or a sore throat without a known cause other than influenza.
+For ILINet surveillance purposes symptomatic is defined as fever (>100°F) and cough or sore throat.
 More information about ILINet can be found at flu.nc.gov.